 Inspired by that initial interview and conversation between her mother and niece, artist Teresita de la Torre premieres her exhibition antes muerta que sencilla, a series of performances, photographs, and drawings that document histories, struggles, risk, connection, love, dreams, and family.

-ABOUT THE ARTIST:
+ABOUT THE ARTIST

-Teresita de la Torre is an artist and educator was born in Guadalajara Jalisco, raised in Laredo, Texas and currently resides in Long Beach, CA. De la Torre earned a Master of Fine Art from California State University, Fullerton and a Bachelor of Art from Texas A&M International University.
+Teresita de la Torre is an artist and educator, born in Guadalajara Jalisco, raised in Laredo, Texas and currently resides in Long Beach, CA. De la Torre earned a Master of Fine Art from California State University, Fullerton and a Bachelor of Art from Texas A&M International University.
 The artist has exhibited in and around Southern California, Texas, Georgia, Tijuana, Taiwan, and Berlin.
 She has been invited to speak at a TED X Conference in Laredo Texas, at Washington State University, Eastern Washington University, and Georgia State University Athens.

 For the fifth and final phase of his ongoing exploration, Murgida will be teaching participants how to free their wrists when bound with standard zip-ties.
 Instead of attempting to cut or break the zip-ties, participants will learn a different technique that focus’ on “shimming” the sliding mechanism that secures the restraints in a tightened position.
 Last October, independent curator currently based out of Santa Ana, Maurizzio Hector Pineda, invited Murgida to participate in the show he curated in Tijuana, MX for a city-wide festival called “Happenings”.
 During the 5 hour event, with the help of an interpreter, Murgida taught participants this same zip-tie escape technique.
 As always, the event for the May Artwalk is free and open to participants of all ages and abilities.